ksu-cs-textbooks/cis400/content/D-milestones-f21/07-milestone-5.md

 * Create GUI components by extending the WPF `UserControl` base class to create your own custom controls consisting of layout elements and customization screens for all menu items currently offered on the menu

-* Provide navigation functionality to switch between selection and customization screens

 * Create/Update UML Class Diagrams corresponding to your projects (both the `Data` and `PointOfSale` projects).
 Hint: this is when you'll start using the _has-a_ associations more regularly.

 ### Purpose: